-So, years ago, when a friend sent me a heartfelt email referencing Robert Frost’s poem The Road Not Taken after he read my post about why we are pursuing this travel dream, it seemed the poet’s sentiments matched the theme we wanted to express.
+So, years ago, a friend sent me an email referencing Robert Frost’s poem The Road Not Taken after he read my post about why we are pursuing this travel dream.
+Reading his heartfelt note, I realized the poet’s sentiments matched the theme of our travels.

 The final lines of that famous poem, written so long ago, ring true for us today:

 And I took the one less traveled by

 Perhaps you are at a crossroad in your life the way we were when we started on our adventures.
 If so, and if–going forward–you decide to follow the roads that are less traveled by, we hope it will make all the difference for you too.

 As John Irving once noted, “If you are lucky enough to find a way of life that you love, you have to find the courage to live it.”